 4 Fascinating Places To See In Milan

 Milan is Italy’s most expensive and richest city, being home to fashion, design and finance.
 Labels such as Armani, Dolce & Gabbana and Valentino have their flagship stores and headquarters here.
 Names such as Pirelli Tyres and Alfa Romeo are also from Milan.
-I visited in 2018 and immediately loved it here; it’s easy to get around and the people are super-friendly.
+I visited in 2018 and immediately loved it here.
+It’s easy to get around the city and people are super-friendly.
 With so many historic and interesting places to visit, where to start?, I hear you ask.
 So I’m recommending 4 fascinating places to see in Milan that you won’t want to miss.

 1. Cathedral of Milan – one of the fascinating places in Milan